Deadline: May, 14th Age range: 20-26 Number of participants: 20 Study Tour dates: July, 16th-24th

 We are currently living times of war, insecurity, rising antisemitism and intolerance during a migration crisis that the world has not seen since WWII.
 In order not to repeat the same errors of the past, young people need to understand parallel circumstances in history and how each one of us is responsible for contributing to the future, to establishing peace in the world, and to promoting human rights.
-This Elie Wiesel Study Tour will provide students with the opportunity to understand the political, social and cultural forces that created the Holocaust, to see first hand the horrors of Auschwitz, and to increase participant comprehension of non-democratic regimes.
+The 2nd edition of Elie Wiesel Study Tour, which is an awarded program at the Romanian Youth Gala (the cultural section), will provide students with the opportunity to understand the political, social and cultural forces that created the Holocaust, to see first hand the horrors of Auschwitz, and to increase participant comprehension of non-democratic regimes.
 Throughout this process and through reflective exercises led by the program’s coordinators, students will gain a greater appreciation for democratic values, for the significance of open and responsible government, and for the merits of increasing diversity and open-mindedness in each of our communities.

-During the Elie Wiesel Study Tour, students will receive advanced reading material on the Holocaust, totalitarian regimes, and the Communist period in Romania; they will then have the chance to learn about the effects of Communism in Romania by visiting the Sighet Memorial, the Memorial of the Victims of Communism and of the Resistance; and they will visit Auschwitz and Birkenau, learning about the destruction of Jews and other groups targeted for elimination by the Nazi regime.
+During the Elie Wiesel Study Tour, students will receive advanced reading material on the Holocaust, they will visit Auschwitz and Birkenau, learning about the destruction of Jews and other groups targeted for elimination by the Nazi regime.
+Jewish Quarters in Krakow, Bardejov and Budapest will be visited in order to have a better understanding of the Nazi repression and its social implications.
 Throughout each stage of this learning experience, students will be guided by specialists in these fields and will be engaged in activities to engender reflection on the past and how this can be applied to the future.

 After the study tour, and under the supervision of the program coordinator, all participants will be involved in initiating dissemination activities in their home communities.
 Activities will be various and will include public presentations, organized discussions with their peers and/or teachers, and the writing of articles for newspapers, school magazines, and university journals.